 Beuys & Bike #3: Duisburg

-100 years Joseph Beuys
+100 years of Joseph Beuys

 On the trail of Joseph Beuys by bike